 If they are divided, the result is called a rate ratio or relative risk.
 The formula is simply rate a/rate b, where a is the incidence in the group exposed to the factor under investigation and b the incidence rate in the group not thus exposed.
 The rate ratio or relative risk may be used to identify possible causal risk factors and identify markers that may be useful in targeting services.
-A ratio of one means that there is no association between the characteristic (exposure) and the outcome (if the outcome is an incidence rate, this will be the same for both exposed and unexposed groups).
+A ratio of one means that there is no difference in outcome between the exposed and the unexposed groups (if the outcome is an incidence rate, this will be the same for both exposed and unexposed groups).
 A ratio over one suggests that the characteristic (exposure) is a risk factor; a ratio of less than one suggests a protective effect.

-People who go into the forest have a malaria incidence rate of 10/1000 per month, while people who do not go into the forest have a malaria incidence rate of 1/1000 per month.
+- Example: People who go into the forest have a malaria incidence rate of 10/1000 per month, while people who do not go into the forest have a malaria incidence rate of 1/1000 per month.
 The risk ratio is (10/1000)/(1/1000) or 10.
-Thus, people who go into the forest are 10 times more likely to get malaria than those who do not.

-Example: People who use nets have a malaria incidence rate of 3/1000; - people who do not use nets have a rate of 6/1000 for the same period.
-The ratio of the rates is $(3/1000)/(6/1000) = 0.5$.
-Thus, those who use nets incur a rate of malaria incidence only half as great as those who do not (protective effect).

-Example: People who are illiterate have a malaria incidence rate of 8/1000, while those who are literate have a rate of 4/1000 for the same period.
+Thus, people who go into the forest are 10 times more likely to get malaria than those who do not. - Example :People who use nets have a malaria incidence rate of 2/1000 per month; people who do not use nets have a rate of 8/1000 for the same period.
+The ratio of the rates is (2/1000)/(8/1000) = 0.25.
+Thus, those who use nets incur a lower rate of malaria incidence than those who do not (this is called the protective effect and is calculated as 1-the relative risk or 1-0.25 = 0.75 this is roughly equivalent to saying that 75% of those who use bednets in these circumstances will be protected against malaria).Example:Paople who are illitorate have a malaria incidence rate of - Example: People who are illiterate have a malaria incidence rate of 8/1000, while those who are literate have a rate of 4/1000 for the same period.
 The ratio of the rates is 2.
 Thus, those who are illiterate have twice the rate of malaria than those who are not.